Jasonblalack/zyngapoker/Assets.md

 * Data Structures
 * Configurations

+## Benefits

+* The main advantage of the asset system is to bring ID based asset loading to the application code.
+So instead of referring to exact URLs all over your code or using a custom management/database you just use globally unique asset IDs and pass them to the methods offered by the *Core* library.
+* The asset system supports passing specific meta data e.g. image dimensions, play duration, file sizes, etc. for assets to the client.
+* Dependencies based on what the actually included JavaScript files require.
+Features which are excluded from the build (deployed version) also do not deliver the assets with them which are uniquely used by these features.

 ## Dependencies

 In Jasy we think of assets as objects being required by JavaScript classes.
 There is no asset depedency handling included (yet), but the approach is more regarding making JavaScript classes depend on specific assets.
 This makes a lot of sense in e.g. these cases: